ssreehari/ssreehari.github.io/research.md

 ### MRI Reconstruction with Foundation Models
 Developing foundation models trained on raw multi-coil k-space data for MRI reconstruction that preserves physically-captured information typically discarded by conventional pipelines.

-### Trajectory Risk Functions for AI Safety
-Creating evaluation frameworks for assessing AI system safety through trajectory-based risk metrics.

-### Proactive AI Assistant (Orca)
-Building privacy-first on-device AI assistant using Apple Foundation Models with genuine proactive intelligence.
+### Latent Space Curvature Decomposition
+Using Fisher-Rao metric and information geometry to diagnose representation network failures, providing a mathematical framework for distinguishing architectural failures from data-driven failures.

 ## Funding

 Research supported by:
-- U.S. Air Force Research Laboratory (AFRL)
+- U.S. Air Force Office of scientific Research (AFOSR)
-- National Science Foundation (NSF)
-- Oak Ridge National Laboratory
+- MURI
+- Centers for Medicare and Medicaid Services
 - U.S. Veterans Affairs
-- Siemens Healthineers
-- Wells Fargo

 ## Research Group

-Currently supervising graduate students and postdoctoral researchers in computational imaging, machine learning, and biomedical informatics at Medical College of Wisconsin.

-Interested in joining my group?
-Contact me at suhas.sreehari@ieee.org
+I am currently seeking highly motivated postdocs and graduate students in computational imaging, machine learning, and biomedical informatics.
+If you're interested in applying to MCW or have already been admitted to our graduate program, send me an e-mail stating your interest.